 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-There’s no doubt travel is back and it’s going to be crazy for the holidays.
-“AAA projects 55.4 million travelers will head 50 miles or more from home over the Thanksgiving holiday travel period.
-This year’s Thanksgiving forecast is an increase of 2.3% over last year and marks the third-highest Thanksgiving forecast since AAA began tracking holiday travel in 2000.
-The top two years were 2005 and 2019, respectively.”
+There’s no doubt travel is going to be crazy for the holidays.
+“AAA just released their annual report and projects 79.9 million travelers will head 50 miles or more from home over the Thanksgiving holiday travel period.
+This is an increase of 1.7 million people compared to last year and 2 million more than in 2019.

 YouTube video

-As always, the busiest days of the year to fly are the Wednesday before Thanksgiving and the Sunday after.
-TIP: This is the best day of the year to fly and it’s coming up!
+I agree because the busiest days of the year to fly are typically the Wednesday before Thanksgiving and the Sunday after.

 If you’re traveling for Thanksgiving, here are my tips for making your travels smoother: